 Expert Tips

 - Use room temperature ingredients.
 It is important that you use room-temperature ingredients like eggs and butter.
-This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly. you don’t want to place cold batter into the oven.
+This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly.

 - Don’t overmix the batter, you don’t want to develop the gluten in the flour.
 This step ensures you have a moist cupcake and not a dense and dry cupcake.

 - Measure your flour correctly!
 When measuring your flour, avoid scooping it with a measuring cup.
 Instead, stir the flour with a spoon to create as many air pockets as possible, and spoon it into your measuring cup.
-Finally, level it with a back of a knife.
+Finally, level it with the back of a knife.

 - Be patient!
 I know it’s extremely tempting to eat and frost these cupcakes as they are pulled out of the oven, but let these cupcakes cool for at least 1 hour to prevent the frosting from melting.